cisagov/Malcolm/README.md

 Checking out the [Malcolm source code](https://github.com/idaholab/malcolm) results in the following subdirectories in your `malcolm/` working copy:

+* `curator` - code and configuration for the `curator` container which define rules for closing and/or deleting old Elasticsearch indices
 * `Dockerfiles` - a directory containing build instructions for Malcolm's docker images
 * `docs` - a directory containing instructions and documentation
 * `elastalert` - code and configuration for the `elastalert` container which provides an alerting framework for Elasticsearch